 For the first few hours, I recommend towels, terry flats or prefold nappies, old Tshirts - anything soft and absorbent.

-During the very heavy flow, there are two main styles of pads that people - longer (33, 37, 45cm) heavy absorbency all in one pads and post partum shells.
+During the very heavy flow, there are two main styles of pads that are recommended - longer (33, 37, 45cm) heavy absorbency all in one pads and post partum shells.

 The shells are made with PUL and are very much like a nappy shell where the insert is laid on top.
 You can replace the insert and wash the shell after several reuses.
 Inserts can be shaped specially made ones, or you can repurpose things like face washers, thin hand towels, or cotton Tshirts.
 Toddler sized tshirts are ideal.
 If you do not have an older child, you might be able to beg some from friends and family with older kids or get a batch from the op shop.

-After the first week, then either the 33cm and 28cm pads are good - though some people switch straight to 25cm which are good for regular period use.
+After the first week, then 33cm and 28cm pads are good - though some women are able to switch straight to 25cm which are good for regular period use.

 2-3 gussetted post partum shells (email me to discuss purchase of these), 2-3 37cm or 45cm pads, 3 x 33cm pads, 3 x 28cm pads, 3 x 25cm, 3 x 19cm.